AvdoMesanovic/python-practice/README.md

 # python-practice
-Notes and code I have written showcasing my knowledge of Python as I've been teaching myself.
+Hand-written projects, notes, and code showcasing knowledge of Python.